javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/9-shuffle/solution.md

 }
 ```

-An example result (for V8, July 2017):
+An example result (depends on JS engine):

 ```js
 123: 250706